o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 ## Prerequisite software and packages

 ### Android SDK
-The [Android SDK](https://developer.android.com/studio) contains Android libraries, packages, NDKs, and other tools that are needed to build the Android application for an O3DE project.
+The [Android SDK](https://developer.android.com/studio) contains Android libraries, packages, NDKs, and other tools needed to build the Android application for an O3DE project.

 You can set up and configure the Android SDK by using [Android Studio](https://developer.android.com/studio), an IDE commonly used with Gradle to develop and build Android applications.
 When you launch Android Studio for the first time, follow the steps to download and install at least one SDK platform.
 You can also set up and configure additional SDKs from within Android Studio.
 Once Android Studio is set up, you can locate the Android SDK Home by either click on **Tools > SDK Manager** or the **SDK Manager** icon in the toolbar.
 You will find the location under **Android SDK Location**.